Achyuth1612/Cognifyz-Technologies-Level-3-3/README.md

  delivery and table booking.

-2>Determine if higher-priced restaurants are more likely to offer these services
+2>Determine if higher-priced restaurants are more likely to offer these services.